Read time: 7 minutes

-After a repository appears on the Integrations page, you can either temporarily disable it (preventing new code references from being added to LaunchDarkly), or delete all code references associated with the repository.
+After a repository appears on the Integrations page, you can either temporarily disable it, which prevents new code references from being added to LaunchDarkly, or delete all code references associated with the repository.

 If you click Delete, LaunchDarkly purges all data associated with that repository.
 It will no longer have any record of the code reference or any source context lines.
 Deleting is permanent and cannot be undone.

 If you want to remove a connection permanently, be sure to remove any